mohammadzainabbas/rust-from-dust/docs/CHEATSHEET.md

 | String slice | `&str` |
 | Owned string | `String` |

+> Note: `usize` and `isize` are pointer-sized integers.
+On 64-bit systems, they are 64-bit wide.
+On 32-bit systems, they are 32-bit wide.

 ### Tuple :two_men_holding_hands:
 ```rust
 let coordinates = (82, 64);